 If you feel like you aren’t a good enough friend to someone that wants more of your time or energy than you can deliver, you may experience feeling guilty.

-When you know you need to say no but feel guilty, try to fill your time with the things that you need to get done in your life, your home, Fibromyalgia treatments, and self-care.
+When you know you need to say no but feel guilty, try to fill your time with the things you need to get done in your life, home, fibromyalgia treatments, and self-care.

 4. SUGGEST ANOTHER CAPABLE PERSON